-Dean Baxtresser is counsel in the Washington, D.C. office of Latham & Watkins and his practice primarily focuses on complex commercial litigation involving the False Claims Act, as well as government investigations, government contract disputes, and bid protests.
+Dean Baxtresser is counsel in the Washington, D.C. office of Latham & Watkins and he represents clients in complex commercial litigation involving the False Claims Act, as well as government investigations, government contract disputes, and bid protests.
 He has represented clients in a variety of government contract matters before the US Court of Federal Claims, US Government Accountability Office, and numerous federal and state contracting agencies.

 Mr. Baxtresser regularly represents companies undergoing government audits and US Department of Justice and inspector general investigations.
 Mr. Baxtresser also advises clients on regulatory compliance obligations related to government contracting, including domestic preference, procurement integrity, and socioeconomic and cost accounting requirements.
 He advises clients on regulatory and contractual disclosure requirements related to government contracting, particularly with respect to government acquisition of commercial products and services under General Service Administration Schedule contracts.
 He also maintains a regular practice advising on unique government contracting issues in transactional matters, including addressing the rules and requirements associated with intellectual property provisions in government contracting.